 In order to meet best corporate governance practices, the Board approved a minimum share ownership requirement for members of the Board.
-This minimum requirement is set at an amount equal to three times the amount of the annual retainer fees payable to such members.
-Directors have a period of three years to comply with this requirement.
+Members of the Board must own, directly or indirectly, a number of Common Shares and DSUs of the Corporation having a market value equal to three times the amount of the annual compensation payable to them, it being understood that a new director shall have a period of four years to comply with such requirement.